inazrabuu/memory-management/README.md

 ## Why This Repo?

-Memory issues in JavaScript / Node.js can be silent killers—draining performance, crashing servers, and causing unpredictable behavior.
+Memory issues in JavaScript / Node.js can be silent killers, draining performance, crashing servers, and causing unpredictable behavior.

 ## Setup Guide
 - clone the repo